How do you rate this information / service?

 We have an emergency plan in order to respond to any major incident which poses a threat to the welfare of the community.

-It is our role of to support the emergency services in the case of a major incident.
-Officers are on call 24 hours and coordinate our response during a major incident.
+It is our role to support the emergency services in the case of a major incident.

 Under the Civil Contingencies Act 2004 we are a category 1 responder in the case of an emergency.
 A link to this Act can be found under "useful links" to the right of this page along with a Government leaflet called "Preparing for Emergencies".
 We are responsible for the following: